Have you always dreamt about learning Italian?

 So now that you’ve learned the basics, are you ready to take the next step in your Italian adventure?

-I'm such a big believer in the power of StoryLearning® to enable you to learn a foreign language.
+I'm a big believer in the power of StoryLearning® to enable you to learn a foreign language.
 That's why I've created an entire beginner course dedicated to learning Italian by immersing yourself in an engaging story.